samuelhoover/samuelhoover.github.io/projects/projects.md

 into two phases.
 In the case of unequal mixtures (*e.g.* 70/30 mixture on the right), [Ostwald ripening](https://en.wikipedia.org/wiki/Ostwald_ripening) occurs where droplets of the lesser phase coalesce into progressively larger droplets.
-Eventually, one should expect both scenarios (50/50 and 70/30 mixtures) to undergo macrophase separation into two bulk phases.
+Eventually, both scenarios (50/50 and 70/30 mixtures) should undergo macrophase separation into two bulk phases.

 | 50/50 mixture | 70/30 mixture |
 | -- | --|